juliendelile/MECAGEN/README.md

 ### License

-MECAGEN is released under the GNU General Public License v3.0; see LICENSE for more details.
+MecaGen is released under the GNU General Public License v3.0; see LICENSE for more details.